 2 Days in Zion National Park, Utah

-Earlier this year my adventure buddy, Jenna, and I planned a trip to Utah to see Bryce Canyon and Zion, two bucket list National Parks.
+My adventure buddy, Jenna, and I planned a trip to Utah to see Bryce Canyon and Zion, two bucket list National Parks.
+They are only a few hours apart, making it an easy trip to tackle in 5-7 days to see both these parks.

-We arrived in Zion after 2 days in Bryce Canyon, ready to tackle The Narrows, one of Zion's most famous hikes.
-The Narrows is a hike through a slot canyon, where you wade through the canyon water up to 10 miles out and back.
-Since it's out and back you can make it as short or as long as you feel comfortable with.
-You'll need a walking stick for balance and water shoes if you want to be comfortable.
-Jenna and I got to Zion around noon, parked, and went to rent these items at the entrance of the park.
-After some deliberating over a 30% chance of rain we decided to give the hike a shot.
 Flash floods can happen in the canyon, and if you have nowhere to retreat then it can be deadly.
-Flash floods are more common in the afternoon, so the best thing to do is leave early morning for this hike, and talk to a ranger before you head out.
+Flash floods are more common in the afternoon, so the best thing to do is leave early morning for this hike, and talk to a ranger at the visitors center before you head out.
 There was a crazy line for the shuttle when we left, and the storm cloud's were brewing.
 By the time we got into the park the rangers advised against heading to the trail.
 We changed courses at the this point, a bit defeated.

 Leave early in the morning

-Wear or rent appropriate gear (water shoes and walking stick for balance)
+Wear or rent appropriate gear (water shoes and a walking stick for balance)

 Bring plenty of water, I'd recommend a 3L Hydration Pack